- Wetsuits, goggles, and/or facemasks are permitted.

 - Athletes are responsible for their own medical condition and should be cleared by their own family doctor before competing.

-- Organizer reserve the right for monitoring certain indicators.
+- Organizers reserve the right for monitoring certain indicators.
 The monitoring team will have the authority to withdraw an athlete from the event if indicators fall outside safe limits or the athlete refuse to provide the requested indicators.

-Organizer reserve the right to change or cancel any of the rules mentioned above.
+Organizers reserve the right to change or cancel any of the rules mentioned above.